Table of Contents[Hide][Show]

 Proper Use of Neem in and around the Home

-Neem is fairly simple to use, and often comes pre-diluted in easy to use spray bottles (though if you have a large garden, you may want to purchase a concentrate, handle it with care, and dilute it yourself).
+Neem is fairly simple to use and often comes pre-diluted in easy to use spray bottles (though if you have a large garden, you may want to purchase a concentrate, handle it with care, and dilute it yourself).
 Because it is a liquid, you will want to spray at appropriate times so that plant foliage is not burned by sunlight hitting the liquid on the leaves.

-It appears the reason neem is safe for helpful insects, worms, and birds is because pests eat the plants, but beneficials eat the pests!
+It appears that the reason neem is safe for helpful insects, worms, and birds is that the pests eat the plants, but beneficials eat the pests!
 So they receive only limited exposure to the chemicals in neem.
 You still have to be careful when applying, as any oil/water spray can suffocate insects, good or bad.
 Your best bet is to spray very early in the morning or late in the evening when the good critters are biding their time elsewhere (6).

 Neem for Controlling Pests on People and Pets

 The mild weather has people across the Northeast US worried about an explosion in the tick and other pest populations that carry diseases like Lyme.
 While neem won’t kill ticks (at least not super quickly), it does interfere with their breeding cycles (7).
 Hence, it is good to spray around a property to keep ticks at bay, although for camping, use something else like yarrow.

 Neem is an excellent way to control pests such as gnats, mosquitoes, and no-see-ums.
 It can be sprayed on clothing in a diluted form only.
 Be sure to follow the directions on the bottle.
 It can be used in and around the home to repel and resolve pest problems as well (though for ants, I prefer a sugar trap made with borax to all others).